 Harmful Emissions Possible from New Carpeting

-Look for carpet carrying at least the Green Label.
+Look for carpet carrying the Green Label Plus designation.
 Although these carpets still give off some emissions, the CRI says the average level of emissions from carpets tested has dropped dramatically since the program began.

-Even carpet meeting CRI standards must be installed properly to achieve specified emission results.
+Even carpet that meets CRI standards must be installed properly to achieve specified emission results.
 Write into the installation contract: “Carpet must be installed according to Carpet and Rug Institute Standard 105.”

 You can take other steps to reduce air problems caused by the installation of new carpeting: If adhesives and/or a pad will be used, request that they have low chemical emissions.
 Water-based, environmentally friendly adhesives with low emissions are available from numerous manufacturers.
 Vacuum old carpet before it is removed; this will reduce airborne dust, dirt, and mites.
 Also, vacuum the subfloor before new carpet is laid.
 Finally, ventilate the room where the carpet is installed for several days.